-Qualitative social research relies on various methods for systematizing, organizing, and analyzing qualitative data.
+Qualitative data analysis (QDA) relies on various methods for systematizing, organizing, and analyzing non-numeric data.
 Today, researchers increasingly make use of computer software for their qualitative data analysis (QDA).
-QDA software is used in many academic fields, such as sociology, psychology, political science, medicine, and educational science, and it is also a popular tool for businesses and market researchers.
+Qualitative data analysis software (QDA software) is used in many academic fields, such as sociology, psychology, political science, medicine, and educational sciences, and it is also a popular tool for businesses and market researchers.

 The History of Qualitative Data Analysis Software

 The first software programs allowing researchers to use a computer-based tool for their qualitative analysis was developed in the mid-1980s.
 Today, qualitative data analysis software is an established tool in the field of qualitative research.

 MAXQDA is one of the pioneer software programs in this field: In 1989, MAXQDA (named “MAX” back then) was one of the first QDA software programs worldwide and the first one to be released in Germany.
 Since then, MAXQDA has become one of the world’s leading professional tools for qualitative data analysis.